Simon089/MMM-Swipe/README.md

 This module uses 2 HC-SR04 ultrasonic sensors to determing hand position to produce a "Swipe Left", "Swipe Right", or "Press"

 # DEVELOPMENT NOTE:
 This is a fork of [MMM-Swipe](https://github.com/shbatm/MMM-Swipe) by shbatm.
 Thank you to shbatm and mochman, who created the initial module, for their work.

 ## Differences from original (made by shbatm):
 * Uses `onoff` node module instead of `mmm-usonic` and `mmm-gpio`
 * No SUDO required
 * Sensors/detection can be started/stopped automatically with the `autoStart` configuration option, or can be started/stopped by sending a notification from another module: e.g.: `this.sendNotification("SWIPE_CONTROL", "START")`.
 * Testing scripts included in the `usonic` folder if you want to play around with the sensors.
 Run them using `node usonic/testingXXX.js` from the MMM-Swipe folder.
 Also includes a script to use `pigpio` instead of `onoff` (still requires sudo).

+**NOTE:** After my (Simon089) changed, AutoStart is not implemented anymore.
+I also never used the tests in the `usonic` directory so I do not know if they still work, but I will leave them in here, if someone wants to use them.

 ## Differences from the fork (made by me):
 * Different method to detect a swipe